 /devops/wot/config/dynamicConfigs/{scopeId} |

-PUT | Upsert (create or update) a dynamic config section |
+PUT | Create or update a dynamic config section |

 /devops/wot/config/dynamicConfigs/{scopeId} |